- How could my estimate change over time?

 You could see regions drop off your estimate.

 Because what AncestryDNA knows about the relationships between regions and DNA has improved, some regions may disappear from your estimate.
-This may be particularly true of regions that included 0% in the possible range on your earlier estimate.
+This may be particularly true of regions with a low percentage on your earlier estimate.

 How can my DNA change?